venables/venabl.es/src/content/pages/now.md

 ---
-title: what i'm doing now
+title: What I'm Doing Now
-description: 'matt venables'' "now" page.'
+description: 'Matt Venables'' "now" page.'
 ---

 - enjoying the changing weather in new england.